Coins of quality - The Art of Coins

 Halfcrown

-Philip and Mary
+Philip on the reverse and Mary on the obverse.

 Shillings and sixpences Philip and Mary facing each other